amanjpatil/PPL_Assignments/README.md

 # PPL_Assignments
-This conatains Assignments of Subject PPL
+This contains Assignments of Subject PPL